timskovjacobsen/steelprofiles_api/README.md

 The API is deployed on a virtual machine running Ubuntu 20.04 hosted with Digital Ocean.

 Shout-out to the [Modern APIs with FastAPI and Python](https://training.talkpython.fm/courses/getting-started-with-fastapi?utm_source=fastapi) course for inspiring this project.

+## Contributing

+If you want to contribute it's greatly appreciated.
+Take a look at [CONTRIBUTING.md](CONTRIBUTING.md) to get started.